Wirbainoua/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Save current state of directory
 Write a script that writes into the file
-Write a script that duplicates the last line of the file
+Write a script that duplicates the last line of the file Write a script that deletes all the regular files